Doctor of Nursing Practice (DNP) Information

 Admission to the DNP Program

-The DNP Program admits BSN graduates, post-baccalaureate nurses, advanced practice nurses and nursing administration practitioners who have completed a graduate degree in nursing from an NLN or CCNE accredited program.
+The DNP Program admits BSN graduates, post-baccalaureate nurses, advanced practice nurses and nursing administration practitioners who have completed a graduate degree in nursing from an NLN.
+CCNE or ACEN accredited program in nursing.

 * BSN graduates with a master’s in other areas may be considered for admission.